Browse Journals and Peer-Reviewed Series

 Ex Libris Bluegrass Users Group 2017 will be held on Friday, June 16, 2017 at the Knicely Conference Center on South Campus at Western Kentucky University.
 The Knicely Conference Center is located at 2355 Nashville Road, Bowling Green, Kentucky, 42101.

 This year’s Keynote speaker is Norm Medeiros, he is the past president of ALCTS and he is currently the Associate Librarian at Haverford College (PA) where he oversees the collection management and metadata services division of the Libraries.

-Notification regarding acceptance of proposals will take place by March 31, 2017.
+Notification regarding acceptance of proposals will take place by mid-April.

 Presentations are being sought in relation to the use of Ex Libris products, such as Primo, Alma, Voyager, SFX, etc. We encourage proposals associated with any aspect of using these products, including those related to public services, library instruction, technical services, and systems.

 Presentations should last approximately 45 minutes.
 Chosen presenters must agree to provide ELUNA and Ex Libris copies of their presentations for posting on their respective websites, if requested.
 Conference registration fees for presenters of accepted proposals will be waived.

 Questions may be directed to the current eBUG officers.

 Registration and payment information will be updated on the website by the end of April 2017.